remzi-arpacidusseau/ostep-homework/cpu-intro/README.md

 RUNNING - the process is using the CPU right now
 READY   - the process could be using the CPU right now
           but (alas) some other process is
-WAITING - the process is waiting on I/O
+BLOCKED - the process is waiting on I/O
           (e.g., it issued a request to a disk)
 DONE    - the process is finished executing
 ```